19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/Silence.md

 | Range    | 60 feet, AOE                                        |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)              |

-You create a sphere of soundless air in a 15' radius within range.
+You create a 30 foot cube of soundless air centered at a point you can see within range.
 No sound can enter, leave, or be created inside the sphere, and so affected creatures are [Deafened](../../../../Conditions/Deafened.md).

 Notably, this means spellcasting is impossible from inside that sphere since it requires speaking.